 BC Resilient Streets Demonstration Communities

-This year, we are fostering Resilient Streets across BC!
+Since 2018, we have been fostering Resilient Streets in other places across BC!
 Through the PlanH Healthy Communities Capacity Building Fund, we are partnering with four BC demonstration communities to implement and adapt the Resilient Streets program in diverse contexts.
-Get involved or simply explore what’s happening in our participating communities, the Resort Municipality of Whistler, Sunshine Coast Regional District, and the City of Powell River.
-To learn more , please click here.
+Get involved or simply explore what’s happening in our participating communities, the Resort Municipality of Whistler, Sunshine Coast Regional District, City of Powell River and the City of Richmond.

 “Our planning picnic last Sunday was a great success.
 We ended up painting all the poles on our street that same day. [...]
 One neighbour in her 70s showed up!
 So we brought out whatever paints we had from past household projects and a friend ran down to a hardware store for a couple primary colours and an off-tint – and voila!– Vic West Resilient Streets Champion (Pole Painting)